camunda-community-hub/camunda-8-code-studio/README.md

 <img src="https://img.shields.io/badge/Tutorial%20Reference%20Project-Tutorials%20for%20getting%20started%20with%20Camunda-%2338A3E1)">
 <img src="https://img.shields.io/badge/Camunda%20DevRel%20Project-Created%20by%20the%20Camunda%20Developer%20Relations%20team-0Ba7B9">

 In a hypothetical near-future scenario, an outbreak of HZV - "Hypothetical Zombie Virus" - is turning infected people who are not treated in time into zombies, hungry for brains.

-In this workshop we are going to design a process to slow the spread of the infection, to prevent the human race from being overrun by Zombies.
+In this workshop you will learn how you can automate a Process using Camunda Platform 8.
+You are going to learn some fundamentals about modelling BPMN and DMN, get insights about the implementing service tasks and use various components of the Camunda Platform stack.
+As a scenario we try to prevent the human race from being overrun by Zombies.
+Of course this can only be achieved by implementing a quarantine process from the view of the health-department.
 No big deal, we're just saving the future of humanity using BPMN.

-Our focus will be centered around the quarantine.
-Of course, we will be doing this using the magic of Camunda Platform 8 and BPMN.

-Welcome to Camunda's Platform 8 Code studio, y'all!
+Welcome to Camunda's Platform 8 Code studio!
 These exercises and notes have been designed for an actual workshop.
 They act as a resource for the moderator, but you can also follow the exercises here without attending an actual event - just imagine that you hear your favorite Developer Advocate talking to you.

-The readme contains detailed instruction on how to complete the exercises.
-In the other folders, you'll find the model solutions as well as the full code solutions.
+This readme contains detailed instruction on how to complete the exercises.
+In the other folders, you'll find solutions to the model and code.

 The presentation from the workshop is provided as well.